sporksmith/walking-onions-wip/specs/AC-new-assigned-values.md

 Network parameters:

+    "enforce-endive-dl-delay-after" -- How many seconds after receiving a SNIP with some timestamp T does a client wait for rejecting older SNIPs?
+    Equivalent to "N" in "limiting ENDIVE variance within the network."
+    Min: 0.
+Max: INT32_MAX.
+Default: 3600 (1 hour).

+    "allow-endive-dl-delay" -- Once a client has received an SNIP with timestamp T, it will not accept any SNIP with timestamp earlier than "allow-endive-dl-delay" seconds before T.
+    Equivalent to "Delta" in "limiting ENDIVE variance within the network."
+    Min: 0.
+Max: 2592000 (30 days).
+Default: 10800 (3 hours).

     hsv2-index-bytes -- bytes to use when sending an hsv2 index to look up a hidden service directory.
 Min: 1, Max: 40.
 Default: 4.